vishnu350/rs-mainspring-winder/README.md

 - **AndyShap** for sharing his setter bowl and staple jig ideas, as well as refinements to the overall design.
 Also for providing the design files, wiki guides and video walkthroughs.
 - **Yxoc** for sharing detailed step by step instructions with pictures [here](https://www.watchrepairtalk.com/topic/19340-3d-printed-rs-mainspring-winder-project-for-hobbyists/?do=findComment&comment=233556) to be used by the wiki guides.
 - **Fred** and **aac58** for testing and contributing to the metal rod idea (now dowel pin) for the winder base during the early stages of the project.
-- **Fratink** for coming up with the first 3D winder design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
-While the RS winder is now very different from this version, it helped inspire the creation of this project.
-The same free Creative Commons licensing scheme is re-used.
+- **Fratink** for coming up with the first semi-functional 3D winder design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
+While the RS winder is very different from this version, it helped inspire the creation of this project.
 - All those who tested the RS winder, gave constructive feedback, posted pictures and helped others along their watchmaking journey.
 Thank you.